ckpan007/knowledge-hub/maitenence/Grafana/03-use-grafana/01-use.md

 # Before you start

-Before you start you should really complete [Prometheus](https://github.com/HuangMarco/knowledge-hub/tree/dev/prometheus/01-introduction/01-introduction.md) first.
+Before you start you should really complete [Prometheus](https://github.com/HuangMarco/knowledge-hub/tree/dev/prometheus/01-introduction/01-introduction.md) first **if you use Prometheus as the data source**.

 # Start
 At the very beginning, when you open the home page of the Grafana web page.
 You will see a flow chart picture displayed on the page.